UAL Level 3 Foundation Diploma in Art and Design | Brighton MET

 - At least one A-Level at grade A*-C or equivalent in a creative subject

-- To demonstrate commitment and passion for the creative arts
+- Personal Statement - to demonstrate commitment and passion for the creative arts.

-You will be required to have an interview, either in person or via Skype.
+You will be required to have an interview, either in person or online.

 What to include in your digital portfolio